davinjason09/dotfiles/README.md

 - [x] Use chezmoi
 - [ ] Add configs to the repo
+  - [ ] Add nvim from scratch
+    - [ ] Bisect what plugin slowing down buffer opening
+    - [ ] Fix dependencies of plugins
+    - [ ] Modularize some plugins with heavy customization into its separate folder (eg. heirline, incline)
 - [ ] Add a script to install all the dependencies
 - [ ] Add a script to copy files to the windows side